 - Uncover the factors that can be influenced to enhance or change behaviours.

-- Identify the key attributes considered and used in store choice, as well as when navigating categories in-store.
+- Identify the key attributes considered/used in store choice and in the navigation of categories in-store.

 - Understand the impact of different in-store stimuli on purchase decisions.